ai4work-stage/docs/docs/eva/assistant-configuration/llm-configuration.md

 ## Embedding models

 This feature allows you to connect and configure models for generating embeddings.
-AI for work supports both pre-built models (like OpenAI and Azure OpenAI) and custom LLMs for this purpose.
+AI for work supports both pre-built models (OpenAI and Azure OpenAI) and custom LLMs for this purpose.

 The procedure for Integrating Embedding Models is similar to integrating General-purpose LLMs.